DocNow/docnow/docs/cloud/aws.md

 something missing.

 ***The following instructions will cost you money.
-Please remember to turn off your VPS when you are done to avoid extra charges.***
+Please remember to turn off your Virtual Private Server (VPS) when you are done to avoid extra charges.***

 * Mininally you will need to [install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
-Ansible will be used to configure the Virtual Private Server you will be setting up on [AWS Lightsail](https://aws.amazon.com/lightsail/?p=gsrc&c=ho_lvm) that will be hosting the docnow app.
+Ansible will be used to configure the VPS you will be setting up on [AWS Lightsail](https://aws.amazon.com/lightsail/?p=gsrc&c=ho_lvm) that will be hosting the docnow app.

 ### Configure your account